 The MU7000 has no local dimming.
 The video is for reference only.

-Decent SDR peak brightness.
-The TV's CE dimming severely dims very dark scenes, as shown by our 2% white window test, but otherwise stays at a consistent decent brightness of ~350 cd/m², more than enough for dark or moderately lit rooms.
+Good SDR peak brightness.
+The TV's CE dimming severely dims very dark scenes, as shown by our 2% white window test, but otherwise stays at a consistent brightness of ~350 cd/m², good enough for a fairly bright room.
 Overall the brightness is very similar to the MU6300, and a considerable improvement over the KU7000.
 A plot of brightness over time is shown here.

 The MU7000 has a good gray uniformity for an LED LCD TV.
 Looking at our 50% gray test picture, you can see that both sides are a bit darker near the edges and there is a warmer zone fading toward the center.
 Luckily, dirty screen effect is not a problem here, as the center is pretty even.
 While watching our sports test clip, we did not notice the dirty screen effect which is very good for people who might use this TV mainly for sports.